-Although some of these data are routinely collected by Government agencies (e.g. real-time wave and tide data is collected throughout WA by the Department of Planning and Infrastructure) and industry, most are collected on an 'as needs' basis.
-At present, there is no systematic, state-wide data acquisition program to comprehensively characterise the coastal waters off WA and provide the basic data needed to proactively manage these waters.
-Particular deficiencies are the poor knowledge of the state's marine biodiversity and the absence of a state-wide system of reference sites to understand the nature and extent of the natural variability of key bio-physical parameters.
-A systematic cross-sectoral program of strategic research to obtain these fundamental datasets should be a high priority for Western Australian marine NRM and planning agencies.
+Although some of these primary data are routinely collected by Government agencies (e.g. real-time wave and tide data is collected throughout WA by the Department for Planning and Infrastructure) and industry, most are collected on an 'as needs' basis.
+At present, there is no systematic, statewide data acquisition program to comprehensively characterise the coastal waters off WA and provide the basic data needed to proactively manage these waters.
+Particular deficiencies are the poor knowledge of the

+State's marine biodiversity and the absence of a statewide system of reference sites to understand the nature and extent of the natural variability of key biophysical parameters.
+A systematic, whole-of-Government program of strategic research to obtain these fundamental datasets should be a high priority for Western Australian marine NRM and planning agencies.
+A recent initiative by the Commonwealth Government, the Integrated Marine Observing System (IMOS), is a significant step forward in this regard.

 5.2.2.
-Secondary Information
+Secondary information